3 Ways Districts Can Better Handle Student Health Records

 Remember, if you are not paying for the product, you (or your students) could BE the product.
 Private vendors should not make money by selling student health data obtained from school health records.
 Make sure that any contracts your organization enters into specifically forbid the vendor from selling student data.
 If your district is still contemplating “free” EHR software, then at the very minimum make sure to require the vendor to provide a comprehensive list of all companies to whom the vendor has sold or is marketing the aggregated and de-identified data.

 Second, make sure your vendor has taken steps to ensure the security of their software.
-Look for a system that is FERPA and HIPAA compliant.
+Look for a system that is FERPA compliant.
 Even if your district is not a covered entity, greater attention to compliance and security is never a bad thing, especially when it comes to protecting student privacy.
 In addition, you want a vendor who has taken steps to protect its systems from cyber attacks.
-Ask your vendor if their product is SOC 2-compliant, and how they ensure their data centers are secure.
+Ask your vendor if their product is SOC 2-compliant, and how they ensure their data centers are secure

-3. Work with parents and educators to promote informed consent about how student data is managed.
+5. Work with parents and educators to promote informed consent about how student data is managed.

 Regardless of how your district chooses to manage student health records, full transparency is a must.
 If using EHR software, your district has an ethical obligation to make sure that the parents of its students fully understand the privacy implications if the vendor sells their records to third parties.
 You need to be able to explain to parents in ordinary language the privacy implications of what data is collected and how it may be used.